 Toppings and dippings.

 For dipping, there is something about corn chips or tortilla chips that I just love.
-The crunchiness and added salt on the chips, with the sweet and spicy taste of the chili is amazing with every bite.
-It is hard not to go back for seconds of this perfect slow cooker chili recipe.
+The crunchiness and added salt on the chips, with the sweet and spicy taste of the chili, is amazing with every bite.
+It is hard not to go back for seconds to this perfect slow cooker chili recipe.

-Another good dipping side for chili is fresh bread, dinner rolls or French baguette.
+Another good dipping side for chili is fresh bread, dinner rolls, or a French baguette.
 If you are going with the French baguette, I highly recommend toasting your baguette first for a nice crunchy texture.

 HOW TO STORE LEFTOVER SOUTHERN HOMEMADE CHILI